 2) The best spot for autographs

-While no autographs or players are a guarantee at Steelers Training Camp, follow these tips to increase your chances at success.
+Autographs aren't a guarantee at Steelers Training Camp, so follow these tips to increase your chances at success.
 While many players rush down to the field at the beginning of practice, many will hang around after practice to sign memorabilia or pose for photos.
 If you're sitting on the hillside at Saint Vincent, I recommend coming all the way down to the fenceline, which I've circled on the map below.
 You can also hang out below the bookstore, which is where players will pass to get back to the locker room.

 Remember to have your pen ready and phone camera turned to selfie mode so you are ready to meet your favorite player when you get the chance!

 If you're looking for an all-day Steelers experience perfect for families, be sure to attend Friday Night Lights Aug.
 3 at Latrobe Memorial Stadium.
 During the day there are tons of games and prizes, facepainting, great food and even autograph sessions with Steelers alumni.
 Keep an eye out for the Super Bowl champion Lombardi trophies and your chance to take a photo with all six!

 In the evening, head inside the stadium and cheer on the Steelers as they practice under the lights!
 Tickets are available at the gate or by calling 724-539-4236.

 Training Camp is much more than practice and autographs.
 There are tons of activities for children to participate in, too!
 Sign up for the Play 60 Fun Zone for one hour of football-themed exercise before practice begins.

 At the entrance to camp, you'll find the Steelers Experience where kids can test their arms, dive through an obstacle course and more.
 Plus, kids will love getting their faces painted and the Steelers-themed photo booth.

 5) Enter to Win a VIP Experience